COG-UK/dipi-group/.github/ISSUE_TEMPLATE/add-validator.md

 **Proposed by:** [Name/Initials] [Site code]

 * [ ] I have read the documentation for the existing validators and there is no suitable entry
+* [ ] This is not a request to add a sequencing platform which has its own special form

 ***
 ***